JimL8866/Gentrack_test/README.md

 7). created automated tests with edge cases and verified code works.

 # 2. What wasn't done:
-1). add 900 row as trailer for each csv file.
+1).
+None

 # 3. What would be done with more time:
-1). add 900 row as trailer for each csv file.

-2). created more testing cases to test code.
+1). created more testing cases to test code.

-3). format each row in csv file
+2). format each row in csv file

-# update:
-fixed code and added 900 row as the trailer for each csv file